 LastLogon.txt <<-- Click here to view or download the program

-If your domain is at Windows Server 2003 functional level, there is a new attribute called lastLogonTimeStamp you can use.
+If your domain is at Windows Server 2003 functional level or higher, there is a new attribute called lastLogonTimeStamp you can use.
 Like lastLogon, this attribute is Integer8 and represents the time when the user last logged onto the domain.
 Unlike lastLogon, this new attribute is replicated.
 However, it is only updated when the user logs on if the old value is more than 14 days in the past.
 That means the value can only be trusted if it is more than 14 days in the past, which is fine for finding old unused accounts.
 This behavior reduces the synchronization load while still giving administrators the information they need.

 Actually, the 14 day value can be modified by assigning a new value to the new msDS-LogonTimeSyncInterval attribute (in days).
 When a user logs on, if the current value of lastLogonTimeStamp is older than the current time less msDS-LogonTimeSyncInterval, then the value of lastLogonTimeStamp is updated (and this updated value replicates).